 JANAAC officially began its operations in April 2008 when the first staff was employed.
 The agency currently offers internationally recognized accreditation to testing and medical laboratories and inspection bodies.
 JANAAC will shortly offer certification body accreditation.
 The establishment of JANAAC means that local laboratories, inspection bodies and eventually certification bodies seeking a competitive edge, no longer need to look overseas for an accreditation body, as this service is now available locally.
 It is envisaged that by conforming to the new international conformity assessment procedures established globally, eventually test results and conformity assessment certificates generated by Jamaica's accredited CABs will be accepted by our trading partners.
 The need for Jamaican goods to be detained in the ports of third country markets and retested, will thus be eliminated.
 The cost of accreditation through JANAAC is also significantly reduced when compared with other accreditation bodies.

-JANAAC, as a part of the public sector is funded by the Government of Jamaica.
+JANAAC - as a part of the public sector - is funded by the Government of Jamaica.
 In addition to sums granted by the Government of Jamaica, JANAAC generates revenue by charging fees for accreditation and training services.
-These services are priced to recover the costs incurred in performing the service.
+These services are priced to recover the costs incurred in performing such services.